 - In the read-aloud you heard, "Mimicry, or animal look-alikes, is another way beetles protect themselves." - 2.
-Say the word mimicry with me. - 3.
-Mimicry is when a plant or animal looks like another plant or animal, often so it can protect itself from a predator. - 4.
-A wasp beetle's mimicry of a wasp protects it from predators who fear that, like a wasp, it will sting them. - What insect in today's read-aloud uses mimicry to protect itself? (wasp beetle) Try to use the word mimicry when you tell about it.
-[Ask two or three students.
-If necessary, guide and/ or rephrase the students' responses: " used mimicry to protect itself from predators."] - What's the word we've been talking about?
+Say the word mimicry with me three times. - 3.
+Mimicry is when a plant or animal looks like another plant or animal, usually to protect itself from a predator. - 4.
+A wasp beetle's mimicry of a wasp keeps its predators away. - 5.
+What insect in today's read-aloud uses mimicry? (wasp beetle) How does a wasp beetle use mimicry to protect itself?
+(By looking like a wasp, its predators stay away from it because they are afraid of being stung.)
+Try to use the word mimicry when you tell about it. - [Ask two or three students.
+If necessary, guide and/or rephrase the students' responses: " uses mimicry.
+It uses mimicry to protect itself by . . . "] - 6.
+What's the word we've been talking about?